Vasa (ship): Historical background

 During the 17th century, Sweden went from being a sparsely populated, poor, and peripheral northern European kingdom of little influence to one of the major powers in continental politics.
 Between 1611 and 1718 it was the dominant power in the Baltic, eventually gaining territory that encompassed the Baltic on all sides.
 This rise to prominence in international affairs and increase in military prowess, called stormaktstiden ("age of greatness" or "great power period"), was made possible by a succession of able monarchs and the establishment of a powerful centralized government, supporting a highly efficient military organization.
 Swedish historians have described this as one of the more extreme examples of an early modern state using almost all of its available resources to wage war; the small northern kingdom transformed itself into a fiscal-military state and one of the most militarized states in history.

 Gustavus Adolphus (1594–1632) has been considered one of the most successful Swedish kings in terms of success in warfare.
 When Vasa was built, he had been in power for more than a decade.
 Sweden was embroiled in a war with Poland-Lithuania, and looked apprehensively at the development of the Thirty Years' War in present-day Germany.
 The war had been raging since 1618 and from a Protestant perspective it was not successful.
 The king's plans for a Polish campaign and for securing Sweden's interests required a strong naval presence in the Baltic.

-The navy suffered several severe setbacks during the 1620s.
+The Swedish Navy suffered several severe setbacks during the 1620s.
 In 1625, a squadron cruising in the Bay of Riga was caught in a storm and ten ships ran aground and were wrecked.
 In the Battle of Oliwa in 1627, a Swedish squadron was outmaneuvered and defeated by a Polish force and two large ships were lost.
-Tigern ("The Tiger"), which was the Swedish admiral's flagship, was captured by the Poles, and Solen ("The Sun") was blown up by her own crew when it was boarded and nearly captured.
+Tigern ("The Tiger"), which was the Swedish admiral's flagship, was captured by the Poles, and Solen ("The Sun") was blown up by her own crew when she was boarded and nearly captured.
 In 1628, three more large ships were lost in less than a month.
 Admiral Klas Fleming's flagship Kristina was wrecked in a storm in the Gulf of Danzig, Riksnyckeln ("Key of the Realm") ran aground at Viksten in the southern archipelago of Stockholm and Vasa foundered on her maiden voyage.